 Overall water quality in Tampa Bay is as good as it was during the 1950s despite 400% population growth in watershed areas.
 Seagrasses are also returning to the bay at a record pace of 660 acres per year.
 Unfortunately, Old Tampa Bay and the waters surrounding Dana Shores are not enjoying the same success as the rest of the bay.

 The water was what attracted many of us to this community, and its quality is important to us and the marine life it supports.
-Fortunately, there are several easy but highly impactful steps we can all take to help restore our water quality, keep pollutants down, and maintain boat clearance.
+Fortunately, there are several easy, high-impact steps we can all take to help restore our water quality, keep pollutants down, and maintain boat clearance.
 Please help out by doing your part.

-Landscaping along the bike path to the south of Dana Shores (Bayport Drive) is maintained by Rainmaker.
+The City of Tampa has a contract with Rainmaker to maintain landscaping along the bike path to the south of Dana Shores (Bayport Drive).
 At least one resident has provided video showing crew members blowing debris into the canal, and this information allowed us to immediately address the issue.
-If you witness such an event, please take video and email this firstname.lastname@example.org so we may take appropriate follow-up action.
+If you witness such an event, please take video and email this firstname.lastname@example.org so we may take appropriate follow-up action with the City.

 If a contractor ignores your request to keep our waterways clean, you may report water pollution using your Smartphone.
 Snap a picture of the person committing the act and email it along with the location to email@example.com.
 Hillsborough County representatives will follow up on your request.
 If you believe the contaminate to be oil, fuel, or another hazardous material, please call the Florida Office of Emergency Response at 800-320-0519.